Randi Zuckerberg isn't alone: Sexual misconduct on flights an 'epidemic'

 "It's generally ignored or downplayed," Hudson said, adding that the blasé response Zuckerberg said she got from the flight attendants "seems to be typical."

-Last year, Nelson's flight attendant group conducted a member survey which found that one out of five flight attendants had experienced a report of passenger-on-passenger sexual assault, but that when law enforcement was contacted, authorities only met the plane about half of the time.
+Last year, Nelson's flight attendant group conducted a member survey that found that one out of five flight attendants had experienced a report of passenger-on-passenger sexual assault, but that when law enforcement was contacted, authorities met the plane only about half of the time.

 That kind of response, combined with what she says is a dearth of training on how to handle sexual harassment claims, has paralyzed flight attendants when it comes to reporting sexual misconduct, Nelson said.